-To get a useful overview of what child protection and safeguarding mean in a sports setting check out this animation from the NSPCC.
+To get a useful overview of what safeguarding means in a sports setting check out this animation from the NSPCC.

 Sport and physical activity help children to grow as individuals.
 They can also provide opportunities for enjoyment and achievement.
 It’s important that organisations providing sport and physical activity operate in a safe and child-friendly way so that children can get the full benefits of involvement in an activity.